Download App

 "You mean you're an introvert?
 Why'd you have to phrase it like that?"
 Penny queried, curious blue eyes looking up painfully at his green ones.

 "I guess."
 Harry chuckled, "I'm just an idiot," he said, before squeezing the girl's shoulder and standing up.
 This caused Penny to notice the position they'd previously been in and blush.
 "You and Cedric are just the two friends I've made until now.
 Not all Hufflepuffs are extremely social, that's not even a core tenant, we're supposed to be loyal, and I am loyal.
-So why don't we find Cedric and go throw bread at the giant squid instead of doing home-work for once," he suggested.
+So why don't we find Cedric and go throw bread at the giant squid instead of doing homework for once," he suggested.

-A suggestion which Penny followed like any student for whom studying was the last priority on a weekend and who only did it for want of any interesting activities to waste their time on.
+A suggestion that Penny followed like any student for whom studying was the last priority on a weekend and who only did it for want of any interesting activities to waste their time on.

-After a few minutes of walking he watched the girl hop cheerfully in front of him towards the quidditch pitch, where Cedric was probably watching the Hufflepuff house-team practice.
+After a few minutes of walking, he watched the girl hop cheerfully in front of him towards the quidditch pitch, where Cedric was probably watching the Hufflepuff house team practice.
 He'd lied to her about being introverted, of course.
-He was more of an extrovert to be honest.
+He was more of an extrovert, to be honest.
 But ever since being reborn into the body of a child, he'd adapted.
 Spending a lot of time with others just wasn't possible when there was such a large and invisible maturity gap between them.
 Magic might have been friendship, but so was magic, and if Harry couldn't have the former he would have the latter.
-He would probably hang out with his house-mates more after they were on the tail-end of puberty, because by then they'd actually start having things in common.
+He would probably hang out with his house-mates more after they were on the tail-end of puberty because by then they'd actually start having things in common.
 The biggest reason why he mostly hung out with Penny and Cedric was because they were quite frankly the most mature out of all his year-mates.
 A maturity that showed itself in their talent for magic.

 Even then though, they were still children, which left Harry with almost a dozen hours every day in which he could only practise magic or busy himself with other hobbies such as… He laughed, causing Penny to look back at him curiously.